vshashi01/amrust_3mf/README.md

 | 3MF Core Spec      | Core      |    No    |                     1.3.0 |
 | Production         | Extension |    No    |                     1.1.2 |
 | Beam Lattice       | Extension |    No    |                     1.2.0 |

+**Note: This library is still in active development, expect frequent API changes!!**

 ## Overview